This qualification has three stages, each comprising 120 credits.

 In Stage 2, you’ll explore the evolution and diversification of English.
 You'll also expand on your ability to use French and your cultural knowledge of France and other French-speaking countries – including at a one-week residential school in France.

-In Stage 3, for your English studies, you can choose between learning about how the English language is used in different contexts or explore creativity in the English language around the world1.
+In Stage 3, for your English studies, you can choose between learning about how the English language is shaped by its users to get things done in different contexts or explore creativity in the English language around the world1.
 For your final French module, you’ll advance your understanding of the society and culture of contemporary France and French-speaking countries as well as extending the practical skills of listening, speaking, reading and writing in French.

 1Exploring English grammar (E304) is available for only a limited time – check the module description for planned future availability.